yasudakn/kubeflow-pipelines-clv/README.md

 ![KFP Runtime](./images/arch-final.png)

-## Installing Kubeflow Pipelines
+## Deploying Kubeflow Pipelines

-The guide has been developed and tested on Kubeflow Pipelines on Google Cloud Platform Kubernetes Engine (GKE).
+The guide has been developed and tested on [AI Platform Pipelines](https://cloud.google.com/ai-platform/pipelines/docs).

-You can run the solution on a full **Kubeflow** installation  or on a lightweight deployment that only includes core Kubeflow Pipelines services.
-The full Kubeflow installation can be provisioned following [the Kubeflow on GCP guide](https://www.kubeflow.org/docs/gke/deploy/).
-The lightweight Kubeflow Pipelines deployment can be performed using the automation script delivered as a part of the guide.
+You can run also run the pipelines on a full [Kubeflow](https://www.kubeflow.org/) installation  or on a [standalone deployment of Kubeflow Pipelines](https://www.kubeflow.org/docs/pipelines/installation/standalone-deployment/)

-Refer to [README](./install/README.md) in the `/install` folder of this repo for the detailed installation instructions.
+Refer to [README](./install/README.md) in the `/install` folder of this repo for the instructions on how to deploy and configure **AI Platform Pipelines**.

 ## Building and deploying